-Sodium bicarbonate - baking soda as we commonly know it

-- is a chemical base.
-This base reacts with the acid of the vinegar (its scientific name is acetic acid), lemon juice and pop.
+sodium bicarbonate - baking soda as we commonly know it - is a chemical base.
+This base reacts with the acid of the vinegar, lemon juice and pop.
 This causes a chemical reaction called an acid-base reaction.
 This chemical reaction produces carbon dioxide gas when the carbon in the baking soda reacts with the oxygen in the vinegar, lemon juice or pop.